aerospike/aerospike-client-python/doc/client.rst

     .. note:: Requires Aerospike server version >= 6.0.

-    A :class:`dict` of partition status information used by the client to set the partition status of a query/scan during a partition query/scan.
+    A :class:`dict` of partition status information used by the client to set the partition status of a partition query or scan.

-    Useful for resuming partition query/scans.
+    This is useful for resuming either of those.

-    partition_status is a dictionary with keys "retry" `str`, "done" `str`, and a variable amount of id `int` keys.
+    The dictionary contains these key-value pairs:

-    "retry" corresponds to the overall partition query retry status and maps to a bool. i.e. Does this query/scan need to be retried?
+    * ``"retry"``: :class:`str` represents the overall retry status of this partition query. (i.e. Does this query/scan need to be retried?)

-    "done" represents whether all partitions were finished and maps to a bool. the id keys, called "id" in this documentation correspond to a partition id. "id"'s value is another dictionary containing status details about that partition.
-See those values below.
+        This maps to a boolean value.
+    * ``"done"``: :class:`str` represents whether all partitions were finished.

+        This maps to a boolean value.

+    In addition, the dictionary contains keys of the partition IDs (:class:`int`), and each partition ID is mapped to a dictionary containing the status details of a partition.

+    Each partition ID has a dictionary with the following keys:

     .. hlist::
         :columns: 1

-        * **id** :class:`int` Represents the partition id number.
+        * ``"id"``: :class:`int` represents a partition ID number
-        * **init** :class:`bool` Represents whether the digest being queried was calculated.
+        * ``"init"``: :class:`bool` represents whether the digest being queried was calculated.
-        * **retry** :class:`bool` Represents whether this partition should be retried.
+        * ``"retry"``: :class:`bool` represents whether this partition should be retried.
-        * **digest** :class:`bytearray` Represents the digest of the record being queried.
+        * ``"digest"``: :class:`bytearray` represents the digest of the record being queried.

             Should be 20 characters long.
-        * **bval** :class:`int` Used in conjunction with digest in order to determine the last record recieved by a partition query.
+        * ``"bval"``: :class:`int` is used in conjunction with ``"digest"`` to determine the last record recieved by a partition query.

+    Default: ``{}`` (All partitions will be queried).

     .. code-block:: python

        # Example of a query policy using partition_status.
-       # Assume "query" is a valid aerospike Query instance.

-       # partition_status is most easily used to resume a query
-       # and can be obtained by calling Query.get_partitions_status()
        # Here is the form of partition_status.
        # partition_status = {
        #     0: (0, False, Flase, bytearray([0]*20), 0)...